 Nothing compares to the flavour and scent of a warm peach picked fresh from the garden!
 Most peaches and nectarines thrive in pots so you can grow your own whatever the size of your garden.
+Bare root is the best way to buy peach trees between November and March, enabling you to plant them during the winter.
+With a significant cost saving versus potted trees, bare root peach trees are strong, vigorous and excellent value.
 Read on for all you need to know about choosing, growing and caring for peach trees and nectarines.

 Choose your Peach trees

 All of our peach trees are self fertile and hardy in the UK.
 The most popular, Peregrine and Avalon Pride, are reliable croppers, full of flavour and come in a variety of sizes to suit any garden.
 For growing in patio pots, nectarines Lord Napier or Madame Blanchett - also self fertile - are ideal.
 Heavy-cropping peach tree Red Haven is a great choice for medium or large gardens.

 Peaches and nectarines need lots of sun, so if you’re planting in the ground, make sure you position them in a warm, sheltered spot - ideally trained against a south or west facing wall.
 For growing in pots, choose a sunny, sheltered position on a patio and bring the pots indoors during the colder months.
 Peaches and nectarines can even be grown in a greenhouse or conservatory.